fengyuruhui98/File/write/Daily/癸卯日志/July.md

 @21:59

 ## Daily
 Tomorrow, Mom they would came, I called mom, they were ready for the trip.
+Night, I bought the the little foods and watched the TVs.
+If I could save time in a bottle, the first thing that I'd like to do, is to save every day until eternity passes away, just to spend them with you,
+If I could save time in a bottle, the first thing that I'd like to do, is to save every day until eternity passes away, just to spend them with you,
+If I could make days last forever, if words could make wishes come true,
+I'd save every day like a treasure and then, again I would spend them with you

 # 23:53 Fri, Jul 7, 2023